 Japan Pet Passport & Import Regulations

-Unless otherwise stated, the regulations below apply to domestic dogs and cats.
+There may be no quarantine imposed on your pet when entering Japan as long as the following requirements are met.
+Unless otherwise stated, the regulations below apply to domestic dogs, cats and ferrets only.
 Owners of other pets should refer to item 12.

 You must file an Advanced Notification Form at least 40 days in advance of import with the Animal Quarantine Service (AQS).
 After processing, if facilities are available, an Approval of Notification will be returned to you.
 Please note that you may be requested to change the date or place of import depending on the availability situation of quarantine facilities at the Animal Quarantine Station.

 Unless your cat or dog was born in or resided in a countries that Japan considers as rabies-free (see step 7) for the past 6 months, then the following procedure must occur.
 AFTER microchip insertion, your pet must be vaccinated against rabies twice with an inactivated or recombinant vaccine, both times during the 12 month period prior to entry.
 Your pet must be at least 91 days of age before the first rabies vaccination.
 The second vaccination must be given more than 30 days after the first vaccination and before the expiration date of the first vaccination.
 The second vaccination must not have expired before entering Japan.
 If this is not possible, see step #4.

 From all countries: it is highly recommended that your dog be vaccinated for a minimum of Distemper, Hepatitis and Parvovirus.
 Other vaccinations are recommended.
 Cats must be vaccinated for Rhinotracheitis, Calicivirus and Panleukopenia.